Spark Capital

 Series D in 2025

-Chainguard specializes in supply chain security by providing hardened, minimal container images that are continuously rebuilt from source in secure environments.
-These images are designed to eliminate known vulnerabilities and ensure end-to-end integrity, featuring built-in cryptographic signatures, Software Bill of Materials (SBOMs), and Supply-chain Levels for Software Artifacts (SLSA) provenance.
-In addition to its container images, Chainguard offers a catalog of guarded Java dependencies through its Chainguard Libraries, which are also built securely from source in SLSA-certified infrastructure.
-The company emphasizes its commitment to the open source community by contributing to and maintaining several widely used open source projects.
-By applying zero-trust principles and utilizing compliant-build systems, Chainguard enables businesses to effectively manage their supply chain security risks throughout the software lifecycle.
+Chainguard specializes in supply chain security by providing hardened, minimal container images that are continuously rebuilt from source in secure environments to eliminate known vulnerabilities and ensure end-to-end integrity.
+The company incorporates built-in cryptographic signatures, Software Bill of Materials (SBOMs), and Supply-chain Levels for Software Artifacts (SLSA) provenance into its offerings.
+In addition to container images, Chainguard also provides a catalog of guarded Java dependencies through its Chainguard Libraries, which are developed securely from source within SLSA-certified infrastructure.
+Furthermore, Chainguard actively contributes to and maintains several widely used open-source projects, demonstrating its commitment to the open-source community while applying zero-trust principles to enhance the security of the software lifecycle for its clients.

 Chainguard